This blog is part of the SCOPE: Partner Qualification Blog Series. All series content is powered by insights from our community experts.

 But how do you establish SMART goals with your partner?
 Here are some things to consider:

-This step fosters accountability and keeps your partner ecosystem engaged and focused.
-Partnerships can drift aimlessly without clear, shared goals, leading to wasted resources and unmet expectations.
+Clear goals, supported by both a Champion and engaged executive stakeholders, foster accountability and keep your partner ecosystem focused.
+Without clear, shared goals, partnerships can drift, leading to wasted resources and unmet expectations.

 Conclusion